 We’re about to bust some appliance myths and bad advice that fork over money and time.
 You'd be surprised at how many of these are found in most households.

 Busting Kitchen Appliance Myths

 Myth: You Should Rinse Dishes Before Running the Dishwasher

 This has been a running routine in many households ever since.
 Surprisingly, rinsing the dishes quickly before putting them in the dishwasher can be counterproductive.
 Most dishwashers, especially modern units, work better when sensing food particles from the dishes.
-When the dishwasher senses a lower turbidity level in the water, the cycle will be shorter, and the cleaning will be less efficient.
-Moreover, dishwasher detergents are designed to cling on to food particles to work better.
+When the dishwasher senses a lower turbidity level in the water, the cycle will be shorter and the cleaning will be less efficient.
+Moreover, dishwasher detergents are designed to cling to food particles to work better.
 Overall, rinsing the dishes before running the dishwasher will give the appliance a cue that the dishes are already clean.

 Aside from this, pre-rinsing your dishes wastes more water without achieving the desired results.
 To help your dishwasher work better, the best method is to scrape off the excess food debris from the dishes instead of rinsing them.